 Why not make some red velvet cupcakes this year?
-It’s the holiday of red and pink and hearts after all.
-So it seems there is no better cake for Valentine’s Day than red velvet.
+It’s the holiday of red, pink and hearts, after all!
+Therefore, it seems there is no better cake for Valentine’s Day than red velvet!

 - 3 large eggs

 - 1 c. buttermilk